pnnl/GLIMPSE/README.md

 * Double Clicking on a node in the visualization will show a form that allows you to edit the nodes attributes.
 * The **Show Plot** button will display a plot created from metrics gathered from the power grid model (Will show a filler plot for now).
 * The **Show Stats** button will display a couple statistics values.
-* If any changes were done to a node's attributes using the tool you can download a copy of the uploaded files with the changes using the **Export** button.
+* If any changes were done to a node's attributes using the tool you can download a copy of the uploaded files to a desired directory with the changes using the **Export** button.